DOJ seizes $3.6B in bitcoin in the "largest financial sieze ever"

 But that's not what's caught people's attention.

-Then there are the rap videos, performed under the Razzlekahn alias,wherein she variously calls herself the "Turkish Martha Stewart" and "The Crocodile of Wall Street."
-Her song Versace Bedoin begins: "This song is for the entrepreneurs and hackers, all the misfits and smart slackers."
+Then there are the rap videos, performed under the alias Razzlekhan, wherein she variously calls herself the "Turkish Martha Stewart" and "The Crocodile of Wall Street."
+Her song Versace Bedouin begins: "This song is for the entrepreneurs and hackers, all the misfits and smart slackers."
 The videos have been taken down on YouTube, but remain shared on Twitter.

-Yet the DOJ's ability to track the allegedly laundered bitcoin is significant.
-Cryptocurrencies like bitcoin and ether are exchanged on decentralized blockchains, which allows users to send and recieve these tokens with anonymity.
+Yet the Justice Department's ability to track the allegedly laundered bitcoin is significant.
+Cryptocurrencies like bitcoin and ether are exchanged on decentralized blockchains, which allows users to send and receive these tokens with anonymity.
 That anonymity has attracted a criminal element, with bitcoin and its ilk often being used as black market currency.
 The DOJ calls Tuesday's arrests proof that blockchains are not iron defenses against law enforcement.

 "We will not allow cryptocurrency to be a safe haven for money laundering or a zone of lawlessness within our financial system," Assistant Attorney General Kenneth Polite Jr. said.

-The DOJ said the Bitfinex hacker sent 119,754 bitcoin to Lichtenstein's digital wallet over a series of 2,000 transactions.
-Around 25,000 bitcoin were transferred out of Lichtenstein's wallet -- today worth about $1 billion.
+The DOJ said the Bitfinex hacker sent 119,754 bitcoin to Lichtenstein's digital wallet through a series of 2,000 transactions.
+Around 25,000 bitcoin -- today worth about $1 billion -- were transferred out of his wallet.
 Lichtenstein attempted to disguise these stolen tokens, but the DOJ said it was able to follow his transactions on the blockchain.
-It alleges that some bitcoin wwere used to buy gold and NFTs, while others were translated into funds that appeared in Lichstentein and Morgan's bank accounts.
+The agency alleges that some bitcoin were used to buy gold and NFTs, while others were translated into funds that appeared in Lichtenstein and Morgan's bank accounts.

-The remaining 94,000 bitcoin are what was seized on Tuesday.
-Both Lichtenstein and Morgan face up to 20 years in prison for conspiracy to commit money laundering charges, plus 5 years for conspiracy to defraud the United States charges.
+The remaining 94,000 bitcoin are what was seized Tuesday.
+If convicted, both Lichtenstein and Morgan could face up to 20 years in prison for conspiracy to commit money laundering, plus five years for conspiracy to defraud the United States.

-The 119,756 bitcoin stolen from Bitfinex were worth $72 million at the time the hack was made public, according to the New York Times.
-The news was able to plunge bitcoin down 20% to around $560.
+The 119,756 bitcoin stolen from Bitfinex were worth $72 million at the time the hack was made public, according to The New York Times.
+The news sent bitcoin down 20% to around $560.
 The price of bitcoin now stands at $43,400.